 - 5 large eggs

-- In a bowl mix the cottage cheese, the whipping cream, 90g of the white granulated sugar, the vanilla sugar and the flour.
+- In a bowl mix the cottage cheese, the whipping cream, 100g of sugar, the vanilla extract and finally add the flour.

 - Separate the whites from the yolks.